-Bali Safari Park is at the frontline of wildlife conservation in Indonesia.
-We are actively involved in ensuring the future survival and wellbeing of many Indonesian animal species.
+At this time Taman Safari Bali is the front line of wildlife conservation in Indonesia.
+We have been actively involved in ensuring the future survival and well-being of many Indonesian animal species.

-A member of SEAZA (The South East Asians Zoo Associations),
+A member of SEAZA (The South East Asians Zoo Association),

 CBSG (Conservation Breeding Specialist Group) & PKBSI (Indonesia Zoological Parks Associations).

 Our park is home to over a thousand amazing animals and is a sanctuary for some of the world's rare and endangered species.